Medtail Reality Check: A Smarter Way to Evaluate Build-Out Costs

 Real Estate Impact

-This is not a real estate question—it is an operating model question expressed through real estate.
+This isn't a real estate question.
+It's an operating question that shows up in your real estate.

 What this means for your next lease: Every incremental dollar of construction cost should be translated into the additional patients your providers must support.